-As far as business environments are concerned, success is by nature singular and transient, and it consequently depends on sustaining a balancing act between assets and opportunities.
-To that end business capabilities should be understood as a hub between value chains and enterprise architectures.
+As far as business environments are concerned, success is by nature singular and transient, and it consequently depends on sustaining a balancing act between assets and opportunities; that’s what a business model is meant to achieve.

 - Thread: Enterprise Architecture

 - Views, Models, & Architectures

 - EA: The Matter of Layers